Release Notes

 Documentation

-Prediction tasks concept-overview page (Usage Principles): maps a biological question to the right AAanalysis workflow via a task table keyed on unit of comparison and reference construction (not biological scale alone), covering the residue / domain / protein levels plus the determinant-discovery, design/engineering, and relational-boundary rows.
-The front door to the Protocols catalog; taxonomy recorded in ADR-0022.
+Prediction tasks concept page (Usage Principles): maps a biological question to the right workflow via a task table keyed on unit of comparison and reference construction, across the residue / domain / protein levels — the front door to the Protocols catalog.

 A minimal CPP analysis tutorial (